 * Italian 10-year bond yields up 10 bps this week

-* Biggest weekly rise of the year as March 4 election looms
+* Biggest weekly rise of the year as March 4 election nears

-* Italian/German bond yield gap widest since late Jan
+* Italian/German bond yield gap widest since Jan

 * ECB's Coeure to speak later in day

-LONDON, Feb 23 (Reuters) - Italy's 10-year government bond yield was poised on Friday for its biggest weekly rise of the year so far, reflecting growing unease about a looming national election that is expected to result in a hung parliament.
+LONDON, Feb 23 (Reuters) - Italy's 10-year government bond yield was poised on Friday for its biggest weekly rise of the year so far, reflecting growing unease about a national election, just around the corner, that is expected to result in a hung parliament.

-Italian bond markets have proved resilient in the run-up to the March 4 election thanks to a stronger euro zone economy, a recent ratings upgrade, a fall in euro-zone break up risks and a toning down of anti-euro rhetoric from populist parties.
+Italian bond markets have proved resilient in the run-up to the March 4 election thanks to a stronger euro zone economy, a ratings upgrade, a fall in risks of a euro-zone break-up and a toning down of anti-euro rhetoric from populist parties.

 But with the election just over a week away some unease has crept into markets, leading to an underperformance of Italian debt and gains for safe-haven German bonds.

-Italy's 10-year bond yield was up 1 bps at 2.09 percent .
-It has risen about 10 basis points this week, set for its biggest weekly rise since late December, according to Tradeweb data.
+Italy's 10-year bond yield was up 2 basis points at 2.09 percent.
+It has risen about 10 bps this week, set for its biggest weekly rise since December, according to Tradeweb data.